mienaikoe/ziyu/Lore/Characters.md

 Casra's kaln.

 ### Set(re)[Female]
 Lin's birther.
-Set grew up as an orphan in Holragi, and was forced to be strong, and sometimes to bully in order to survive.
+Set grew up as an orphan in Holrag, and was forced to be strong, and sometimes to bully in order to survive.
 She moved to Ulukoma to gain power among the downtrodden and troublemakers.
 She found Casra and decided to follow her instead.
 After Ulukoma fell to Lissa, Setre was forced to become Lissa's guardian and abort any kids she had with her.

 ### Ram(ne)[Male]